joe7575/vm16/manual/vm16_api.md

 vm16.destroy(vm, pos)
 ```

-Delete the instance an the vm stored as node meta data.
+Delete the instance and the vm stored as node meta data.

 ## mark_rom_bank